benlinehan1/LendiCodingTest/README.md

 ### Task 4: Show appointment details on top navigation when clicking on an appointment

-### Optional task: complete unit test in ./app/src/components/AppointmentSelect/Broker
+### Optional task: complete unit test in ./app/src/components/AppointmentSelect/Broker# LendiCodingTest